-- 1. Which factors impact marine forecast uptake by marine users? - 2.
-What are the main requirements from users in the marine forecast environment? - 3.
-What is the user perception of existing wave forecasting platforms? - 4.
-How important will accurate metocean forecasts be in the future (in light of climate change)?
+- 3. What is the user perception of existing wave forecasting platforms? and - 4.
+How important will accurate metocean forecasts be in the future? - 185

-The questionnaire presented propositions in true/false format developed around a diverse collection of 27 constructs.
-The constructs were selected in a workshop with experts in the metocean forecast industry, based on issues that had frequently emerged in dealings with users in the past.
+The initial step was to formulate each research question based on experience in the metocean forecasting industry.
+Each question was then discussed in a workshop.
 The workshop members were from the meteorological service of New Zealand and the South African Weather Service (SAWS).
 Contributing scientists' competencies spanned atmospheric, hydrodynamic and wave forecasting and observations.
-Some scientists also had experience in science communication and client liaison and familiarity with the decision space (or operational context) of their respectiveted user groups.
-The resulting propositions regardingabout these constructs, per research question, were then collected and refined.
+Some scientists also had experience in science communication and client liaison and familiarity with the decision space (or operational context) of their respected user groups.
+The initial objective was to generate a list of propositions to work with, using constructs that frequently emerged in dealings with users in the past.
+The

 The questionnaire was widely distributed.
 The questionnaire was advertised to both recreational and commercial users throughout both countries (New Zealand and South Africa).
-Coastal and ocean users emailing lists and websites platforms were used to spread the invitation as well as personal contacts.
+Coastal and ocean users emailing lists and platforms were used to spread the invitation as well as personal contacts.